 - Leadership in more detail and what impacts on their leadership,

 - You don’t have to wear a badge to be a leader,

 - How energy and enthusiasm assist leadership, and,

 - The importance of having a vision and being able to set goals to achieve their vision in their schools and communities.

 Each year, four Year 11 students from each of the five secondary schools in the Upper Hunter, are selected by their schools for their leadership potential, to attend the National Student Leadership Summit at St Peters College in Adelaide.
 Students interact with approximately 120 leaders from school across Australia throughout a day of intensive training focusing on how they can make a difference in their schools and communities as leaders.
 Some of the things they learn about include:

-- Using their strengths, and those of others, to bring about effective change,
+- Using their strengths, and those of others, to bring about effective change in a wellbeing setting,

 - The leadership journey of other students and often very successful people in Australia.